ServiceInnovationLab/serviceinnovationlab.github.io/reports/Government-innovation-report-Matti-Schneider.md

 layout: report
 ---

+> _This report can also be downloaded as a [PDF file](../documents/Government-innovation-report-Matti-Schneider.pdf)._

 # The Lab

 The Government Service Innovation Lab of Aotearoa New Zealand, hosted by the Department of Internal Affairs, is one of these "makers" pockets that found a way in government and bring within it an ability to do disruptive innovation.